ScilifelabDataCentre/dds_web/doc/troubleshooting.md

 If you cannot find the email, contact the Data Centre.

-## F. Documentation not accessible
+## F. CLI Documentation not accessible

-You can download the documentation as a PDF.
+You can download the CLI documentation as a PDF.
 Click [here](https://github.com/ScilifelabDataCentre/dds_cli/releases/latest/download/dds_cli_user_manual.pdf).
 The
 download should start automatically.
 Notify the Data Centre that the documentation page is down so that we can look into it.